 Other than optimizing your local listings to appear in this pack (many good resources on this here), you can expand the number of pages on your site that can rank in the search engines by answering questions that your potential customers are searching for.

 For example, people search for the average price of real estate in their neighborhood of interest.
 If you serve multiple locations, one strategy could be creating pages targeted towards the prices in each area.
-With a well formatted table in your page, you could overtake sites like Redfin for searches like [average home price lower haight] (which is my neighborhood):
+With a well formatted table in your page, you could overtake sites like Redfin for searches like [average home price lower haight] (which was my neighborhood):

 As an example of it in another vertical, I recently did this for [average seo consultant rates], where even though I rank #4 organically for that query I get most of the traffic for that search: